O1ahmad/ansible-role-prometheus/README.md

 ##### :alerting

 `[prometheus_config:] alerting: <key: value,...>` (**default**: see `defaults/main.yml`)
-- specifies settings related to the Alertmanager in addition to Alertmanager instances the Prometheus server sends alerts to.
-It also provides parameters to configure how to communicate with these Alertmanagers.
+- specifies settings related to the Alertmanager in addition to Alertmanager instances the Prometheus server sends alerts to

+This section provides the parameters to configure how to communicate with these Alertmanagers.
 Alertmanagers may be statically configured via the static configs parameter or dynamically discovered using one of the supported service discovery mechanims.
 See [here](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#alertmanager_config) for more details.

 ##### Example